openservicemesh/osm/CONTRIBUTOR_LADDER.md

     * Promotes the project in public
 * Privileges:
     * Invitations to contributor events
-    * Eligible to become a Reviewer
+    * Eligible to become a Maintainer

 Process of becoming a Contributor:
 1. There is no nomination process for this role.
 Being a contributor entails being a community member who does one or more of the listed requirements.

-## Reviewer

-Description: Reviewers are able to review code for quality and correctness on some project areas.
-They are knowledgeable about both the codebase and software engineering principles.

-**Defined by**: *reviewers* entry in the [OWNERS file].

-A Reviewer must meet the rights, responsibilities, and requirements of a Contributor, plus:

-* Responsibilities include:
-    * Following the reviewing guide
-    * Reviewing Pull Request for project quality control
-    * Reviewing most Pull Requests against their specific areas of ownership
-    * Focus on code quality and correctness, including testing and refactoring
-    * Prompt response to review requests as per community expectations
-    * Resolving test bugs related to project area ownership
-* Requirements:
-    * Experience as a Contributor for at least 3 months
-    * Primary reviewer for at least 5 PRs in their specific areas of ownership
-    * Reviewed or merged substantial PRs to the codebase
-    * Demonstrated in-depth knowledge of a specific area of the codebase
-* Additional Privileges
-    * Has GitHub or CI/CD rights to approve pull requests in specific directories
-    * Can recommend and review other contributors to become Reviewers

-Process of becoming a Reviewer:
-1. A current contributor may be self-nominated or nominated by a current Maintainer or Reviewer by opening a PR against the root of the [OSM repository] and adding the nominee to the [OWNERS file] under the *reviewers* entry.
-Additionally, if the nomination is for a code owner whose PR approvals are meant to satisfy the PR merge requirements against a specific area of the codebase, the nominee must be added to the [CODEOWNERS file] for their specific area of ownership in the same PR.
-A codeowner is defined per the [GitHub definition](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners#about-code-owners).
-2. The nominee will add a comment to the PR testifying that they agree to all requirements of becoming a Reviewer.
-3. A majority of the current Maintainers must then approve the PR.

 ## Maintainer

-Description: Maintainers are very established contributors who are responsible for the entire project.
+Description: Maintainers are established contributors who are responsible for the entire project.
 As such, they have the ability to approve PRs against any area of the project, and are expected to participate in making decisions about the strategy and priorities of the project.
 Maintainers focus on a holistic review of contributions: performance, compatibility, adherence to convention, and overall quality.

 **Defined by**: *owners* entry in the [OWNERS file].

-A Maintainer must meet the rights, responsibilities, and requirements of a Reviewer, plus:
+A Maintainer must meet the rights, responsibilities, and requirements of a Contributor, plus:

 * Responsibilities include:
     * Reviewing and approving PRs that involve multiple parts of the project